clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

 </svg>
 {% endhighlight %}

-_Note: we actually won't apply the transform string manually like above, we'll let React do this for us._
+_Note: we actually won't apply the transform string manually like above, we'll eventually let React do this for us._

 And here is what our SVG ends up looking like after applying the `transform`: